shealtielanz/audit-hubz/README.md

 #### Details
 The airdrop.fc contract implements a Merkle proof-based airdrop mechanism but when the `op == op::process_claim` which allows for claiming of the airdrops, the `airdrop.fc` doesn't validate the proof completely, allowing an attacker to forge a fake proof which still contains the merkle root of the `airdrop.fc`, create a helper contract with the false proof, then use it to claim any arbitrary amount of tokens from the `airdrop.fc` contract.

-	1.	forge a fak proof that shares the same merkle root as the legitimate tree.
+	1.	forge a fake proof that shares the same merkle root as the legitimate tree.
 	2. Embed arbitrary data (for instance, their own wallet and amount) in a fake dictionary.
 	3.	deploy a helper contract using the fake proof.
 	4.	pass all checks and claim unearned jettons.